flattiverse/connector-csharp/MAPEDITORS.md

 Constraints and behavior:

+- `Team` must exist and may be spectators
 - `Gravity` must currently be exactly `0`
 - all hull / repair / respawn values follow the same constraints as `SpaceJellyFish`
 - `RailSpeed > 0`